View All Important Dates |

 We must receive your FAFSA to process any financial aid requests.
 Once processed, you will receive a financial aid award letter and Loan Request Form sent to you.
 These documents are sent to your VLS email if you're a returning student or to your personal email address provided on your application if you are a new student.
 Make sure to complete and return the Loan Request Form and go to

 studentloans.gov to complete mandatory Entrance Counseling and sign your Master Promissory Note.
 Detailed instructions will accompany your award letter.
 If you don't complete the necessary forms and steps, your financial aid may not be awarded and you may not be able to participate in the program.

 Your online portal to VLS offices.
 Shortly after being admitted to the program and upon receipt of your Intent to Enroll Form, the VLS Technology Department will automatically create a VLS email account for you.
 You will receive an email at your personal email address (provided by you in your application) which will contain connection and initial login information for your new VLS email account.
 When you first log into VLS email, you will be prompted to change your temporary password; when complete, you will see an email in your inbox from our system waiting for you.
 This email will provide links to VLS resources and online forms.

-Please email your enrollment advisor from your VLS email to update your contact information and serve as a "test" for your email.
 It is important from this point forward, all communication from Vermont Law School will be sent to your newly created VLS email address.
 In addition, we also require that you utilize your Vermont Law School email when you are communicating with various offices on campus.